dynamsoft-docs/document-normalizer-docs/programming/ios/api-reference/camera-enhancer/camera-enhancer-v3.0.0.md

 **Parameters**

-`filePath`: The file path of the JSON file.
+`filePath` The file path of the JSON file.

 **Code Snippet**